awietek/xdiag/docs/examples/hubbard_greens_f.md

 <a id="2">[2]</a>
 Tohyama, T. (2004).
 Asymmetry of the electronic states in hole-and electron-doped cuprates: Exact diagonalization study of the $t-t′-t ″-J$ model.
 Phys.
 Rev. B, 70(17), 174517

+<a id="3">[3]</a>
+Poilblanc, D. (1991).
+Twisted boundary conditions in cluster calculations of the optical conductivity in two-dimensional lattice models.
+Physical Review B, 44(17), 9562.